Philip II of Spain: Domestic policy

-In November 1592, the Parliament (Cortes) of Aragón revolted against another breach of the realm-specific laws, so the Attorney General (Justicia) of the kingdom, Juan de Lanuza, was executed on Philip II's orders, with his secretary Antonio Perez taking exile in France.
+In November 1592, the Parliament (Cortes) of Aragón revolted against another breach of the realm-specific laws, so the Attorney General (Justicia) of the kingdom, Juan de Lanuza, was executed on Philip II's orders, with his secretary Antonio Pérez taking exile in France.
 In Navarre, the major strongholds of the kingdom were garrisoned by troops alien to the kingdom (Castilians) in a conspicuous violation of the local laws, and the Parliament had long been refusing to pledge loyalty to Philip II's son and heir apparent without a proper ceremony.
 On 20 November 1592 a ghostly Parliament session was called, pushed by Philip II, who had arrived in Pamplona at the head of an unspecified military force, and with one only point on his agenda—attendance to the session was kept blank on the minutes: unlawful appointments of trusted Castilian officials and imposition of his son as the future king of Navarre at the Santa Maria Cathedral.
 A ceremony was held before the bishop of Pamplona (22 November), but its customary procedure and terms were altered.
 Protests erupted in Pamplona, but they were quelled.

 Philip II also grappled with the problem of the large Morisco population in the Spanish kingdoms, who had been forcibly converted to Christianity by his predecessors.
-In 1569, the Morisco Revolt broke out in the southern province of Granada in defiance of attempts to suppress Moorish customs.
+In 1569, the Morisco Revolt broke out in the southern Kingdom of Granada in defiance of attempts to suppress Moorish customs.
 Philip ordered the expulsion of the Moriscos from Granada and their dispersal to other provinces.

 Despite its immense dominions, the Spanish kingdoms had a sparse population that yielded a limited income to the crown (in contrast to France, for example, which was much more heavily populated).
 Philip faced major difficulties in raising taxes, and the collection was largely farmed out to local lords.
 He was able to finance his military campaigns only by taxing and exploiting the local resources of his empire.
 The flow of income from the New World proved vital to his militant foreign policy, but his exchequer several times faced bankruptcy.

 Spanish culture flourished during Philip's reign, beginning the "Spanish Golden Age", creating a lasting legacy in literature, music, and the visual arts.
 One of the notable artists from Philip II's court was Sofonisba Anguissola, who gained fame for her talent and unusual role as a woman artist.
-She was invited to the court of Madrid in 1559 and was chosen to become an attendant to Isabella Clara Eugenia (1566–1633).
-Anguissola also became a lady-in-waiting and court painter for the queen, Elizabeth de Valois.
-During her time as a court painter, Anguissola painted many official portraits of the royal family, a sharp departure from her previous personal portraits.